Navi2329/Calculus/README.txt

-*Issue regarding Applications regarding exponential function was fixed *imported new module of sympy named plot_explicit to plot vertical tangents *Imported sys library to tackle break issue when running nested loop(sys.exit()) *Reduced the number of lines by a minimum of 20 lines *Possibility of final release
+*Issue regarding Applications regarding exponential function was fixed *imported new module of sympy named plot_explicit to plot vertical tangents *Imported sys library to tackle break issue when running nested loop(sys.exit()) *History.txt was uploaded to check list of already typed functions *Reduced the number of lines by a minimum of 20 lines *Possibility of final release
 *****************************************************